MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/inventory-how-to-copy-versions-of-production-boms.md

 ---
-    title: How to: Copy Versions of Production BOMs | Microsoft Docs
+    title: How to Copy Versions of Production BOMs | Microsoft Docs
     description: When working with long production BOMs or slight changes in the versions, it is useful to copy an existing version of a production BOM into a new version or into an existing version.
 Already existing information on the lines is overwritten in the destination version.
     services: project-madeira
     documentationcenter: ''